-- (b) Any amendment proposed to be made to the Cabinet's budget proposals must have been submitted to the Council's Section 151 Officer at least two working days before the Budget Full Council meeting(s) to enable them to consider the implications for the budget. - (b)(c) Only one amendment may be moved and discussed at any one time.
+- (d) Only one amendment may be moved and discussed at any one time.
 Subject to Rule 16.10 no further amendment may be moved until the amendment under discussion has been disposed of.
-However the Chairman may permit a Member to give formal notice of the terms of any further amendment which he proposes to move at a later stage in the proceedings. - (d) A Member may withdraw their proposed amendment with the consent of the seconder. - (e) If an amendment is not carried, other amendments to the original motion may be moved. - (f) If an amendment is carried, the motion as amended takes the place of the original motion.
-This becomes the substantive motion to which any further amendments are moved. - (g) After an amendment has been carried, the Chairman will read out the substantive motion before accepting any further amendments, or if there are none, put it to the vote.
+However the Chairman may permit a Member to give formal notice of the terms of any further amendment which he proposes to move at a later stage in the proceedings. - (e) A member may withdraw their proposed amendment with the consent of the seconder. - (f) If an amendment is not carried, other amendments to the original motion may be moved. - (g) If an amendment is carried, the motion as amended takes the place of the original motion.
+This becomes the substantive motion to which any further amendments are moved. - (h) After an amendment has been carried, the Chairman will read out the substantive motion before accepting any further amendments, or if there are none, put it to the vote.